 The Inner Market

-- The morning action is off limit to tourists.
+- The morning auction is off limit to tourists.
 Only licensed buyers and a small number of pre-scheduled visitors, required to arrive as early as 2:00am, are permitted to attend the morning auctions.
 Each morning fishermen gather at the inner market to unload their daily catch and prepare for sale.

 - Guides are not allowed in the inner market.
 Outside of the market, visitors are handed a map by their guide to the inner market.
 But, a guide removed of his badge attending the market as a knowledgeable tourist is permitted.
-Photos and videos are also prohibited in the inner market.
+Photos and videos are also prohibited inside the inner market.

 - The inner market doesn’t smell fishy.
 Stainless steel work stations and floors are constantly hosed down by crews with ocean water, eliminating the smell of fish from the market.

 - There are snowman shaped watermelons for sale.
-We also spot a $71 mango available for purchase.
+We also spot a $71 USD mango available for purchase.
 The vegetable section of the inner market is much quieter, filled with stacks of boxes containing vegetables and fruits ready for shipment.
 Crates overflow with peaches, grapes, onions, bok choy, apples, and egg plants in pristine condition.
 Admiring the perfectly ripe fruit and vegetables earns us a free pear sample.